 For years folks have been trekking to this beloved Bensonhurst pizzeria for a square slice.
 The restaurant evokes feelings of authentic Brooklyn, and locals hang out on the red picnic benches chatting as they devour some of the best pizza in Brooklyn.
 This place is a long haul from Manhattan and brownstone Brooklyn, but it's worth it.
 An added plus, it's not far from Coney Island if you'd like to pair a visit with a trip to the beach.
 Just remember to leave room for spumoni at this Brooklyn staple.
-If you're on the hunt for more pizza, here are some good spots for artisanal pizza around Brooklyn.

 04 of 10

-When Scot Rossilo (owner of the Williamsburg Bagel Store) introduced the new rainbow bagel in early 2016, it became an instant hit.
-After being seen on EPSN during the Super Bowl and on the Late Show with Steve Colbert, where Broad City’s Abbi Jacobson and Ilana Glazer introduced the host to the bagel, launching them into a magical trip in an animated world, lines formed outside the store.
+When Scot Rossilo (owner of the Williamsburg Bagel Store) introduced the rainbow bagel in early 2016, it became an instant hit.
+After being seen on ESPN during the Super Bowl and on the Late Show with Steve Colbert, where Broad City’s Abbi Jacobson and Ilana Glazer introduced the host to the bagel, launching them into a magical trip in an animated world, lines formed outside the store.
 The demand was so intense it forced a temporary closure of the Bedford Avenue location.
 A year later, the rainbow bagel has become a Brooklyn staple at The Bagel Store and many other bagel stores throughout Brooklyn.
 Have the authentic rainbow bagel at the Bagel Store on Bedford Avenue or at their Metropolitan Avenue location.
 There are still lines, but they aren't as long.
 Stop in and try Scot Rossillo's (the “World’s Premiere Bagel Artist”) other creations, which include the bacon, egg and cheese bagel, French toast bagel, pretzel bagel, “the cragel,” and many other inventive bagels.Continue to 5 of 10 below.

 05 of 10